TosbackCgusBridge-Bot/CGUs-versions/Popcap/Privacy Policy.md

 We use your personal and non-personal information, both individually and combined together, in the following ways:

-**To operate our business and personalize your game experience including to:**
+**To operate our business and to enhance and personalize your game experience including to:**

 *   Operate, improve, and develop our games and services;
 *   Populate online leaderboards and enable online matchmaking;
+*   Provide replays to you and other players via spectator modes;
 *   Help you find your friends or tell your friends about an EA product or service;
 *   Facilitate sharing on social networks;
 *   Serve and measure the effectiveness of advertising;